What Is Anxiety?

 Anxiety can have a severe impact on your physical health.
 Anxiety can cause headaches, muscle tension, digestive issues, restlessness, sweating, weakness, hyperventilation, heart palpitations, and even weight gain.

-Here are five major systems in your body that anxiety impacts:
+Five major systems in your body that anxiety impacts

 What are the main causes of anxiety?

 The causes of anxiety aren’t entirely known.
 Still, it’s understood that traumatic events can trigger anxiety.
 Inherited traits can be a factor, along with underlying medical issues like chronic pain, thyroid problems, and diabetes.
 There are also certain risk factors like personality type, drug or alcohol use, and stress buildup.